 very coherent.
 There are even a couple of decent lead solos, before the end.

-about van Drunen's psychotically possessed vocals.
-The majority of the song is dominated by riffs that owe more to Thrash
+restrained about van Drunen's psychotically possessed vocals.
+The majority of the song is dominated by riffs that owe more

-than to Death Metal.
+to thrash than to death metal.
 This continues, with a faster pace, on "Suspended Animation".
-By the middle of this song, the atmosphere
+By the middle of this song, the

-becomes far more horrifying, yet morbid, as the pace slows down and faint traces of keyboards infiltrate the sound, giving
+atmosphere becomes far more horrifying, yet morbid, as the pace slows down and faint traces of keyboards infiltrate the sound,

-the feeling of a horror movie.
-The guitar solos are far superior to most Death Metal solos, as they still retain some importance,
+giving the feeling of a horror movie.
+The guitar solos are far superior to most death metal solos, as they still retain some

-the opening moments of "The Trauma".
+during the opening moments of "The Trauma".
 The speed increases, slowly, as the song progresses.
-There are a lot of power chords
+There are a lot of power

-and thrash riffs, rather than intense speed-picking.
+chords and thrash riffs, rather than intense speed-picking.
 This helps in maintaining and older feeling.
-The sound is really primitive
+The sound is really

-for Death Metal, compared to all the technical bands that came later.
-Not that there isn't a lot of skill in Pestilence, because
+primitive for death metal, compared to all the technical bands that came later.
+Not that there isn't a lot of skill in Pestilence,

 "Chronic Infection" features some fairly catchy riffs, still immersed in an aesthetic